temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow update: Start and wait for Updates
+### temporal workflow update: Start and wait for Updates (Experimental)
 An Update is a synchronous call to a Workflow Execution that can change its state, control its flow, and return a result.

+Experimental.

-### temporal workflow update execute: Send an Update and wait for it to complete
+### temporal workflow update execute: Send an Update and wait for it to complete (Experimental)
 Send a message to a Workflow Execution to invoke an Update handler, and wait for the update to complete or fail.
 You can also use this to wait for an existing update to complete, by submitting an existing update ID.

+Experimental.

 ```
 temporal workflow update execute \